 Before you begin reading a book

-, say the title of the book and the name of the author.
-Look at the cover illustration and ask your child what she thinks the story is about.
+, say the title of the book, the name of the author and illustrator.
+Look at the cover illustration and have your child predict what will happen in the story.

 Make reading interactive.
 As you read

 - Ask what your child thinks is going to happen next.

 - Point out new information: "I didn't know that bats liked mangos."
 (From Stellaluna by Janell Cannon)